rahulravisankar1108/HyperFeed/README.md

     > /User/UpdateProfile provides the user to update their profile Details which has been stored during earlier.

     - Expected Incoming Request Body,
-        1. UserID
+        1. userId

-        They'll give the UserID,
+        They'll give the userId,
         remaining will be found out from their account.
         All are optional , if they want it they can update and store
         2. "Email",